OpenDSA/OpenDSA/RST/en/Tutorials/webcattools.rst

 If you are using Web-CAT, then you probably will want to use the VT local support for JUnit tests.
+For many courses, you will be given "starter code" in the form of a project that you can drop into Eclipse, and that already contains the student.jar file in the project library folder along with the proper classpath information.
+But in case you want to create your own Eclipse project and add the student.jar (or any other library in the form of a .jar file), here is the process.

 First, download the |studentjar| file.